j-c-carr/wedge-simulator/README.md

 * `h5py`
 * `matplotlib` (optional, not required for generating datasets)

+A sample exectution of the program can be found in `coeval_wedge_simulator.sh`.
 For information about how to run the dataset generators, run
 ```
 python3 wedge-simulator/coeval-simulator/bin/main.py -h